 With Gartner predicting more than 20.8 billion connected things (e.g., phones, tablets, PCs, remote sensors, routers) by 2020, the internet of everything must become a real time communications network.
 A glimmer of this future can already be seen in the utility and disruption in the case of the Uber car-sharing app/service.
 A customer needs a ride now and a driver is available for hire now.
 While a simple transactional relationship of money for transportation that has occurred for thousands of years, the real revolution enabled by real time communications happens on the back-end systems, notes Telecoms.com.

 The industry news site reports that APIs and communications platform as a service have enabled the “online consumption model” by connecting devices, machines and humans for mass exchange of data, information and ideas.
 In this model, APIs serve as a kind of “digital currency.”
 And by integrating real time communications directly into their applications and business processes, companies can leverage them for efficient, reliable and secure transactions, according to Telecoms.com.

 Furthermore, IDC forecasts that by embedding voice, video and messaging via APIs, real time communications will ease solution creation.
-And the potential for real time communications is strong with a forecasted compounded annual growth rate of 50.9 percent from 2015 to 2020 with a total projected market value of $4.45 billion by 2020, as a MarketWatch research report states.
+And the potential for real time communications remains strong with a forecasted compounded annual growth rate of 50.9 percent from 2015 to 2020 with a total projected market value of $4.45 billion by 2020, as a MarketWatch research report states.